 One of her challenges was managing her time and setting a schedule while attending two universities.
 She learned to set her priorities, whether it’s research, work, or academia.

-After graduation, Shanzila will be working for an Engineering, Procurement, and Construction (EPC) company.
+After graduation, Shanzila has accepted a full-time position as an electrical engineer with Black & Veatch, an engineering, procurement, consulting and construction company.
 Meredith helped her experience what it’s like to work in the industry and what the expectations are after graduation.
 She is grateful for the experience and the people who have helped pave her way.

 “I am thankful to all of my peers and faculty mentors who have enriched my dual degree engineering program experience and believed in my abilities,” said Shanzila.
 “Without their continuous support and encouragement this achievement wouldn’t be possible.”